hunter-teacher-cert/unit_plan-hs-web-dev-team/README.md

 # BOOTSTRAP
-by Shana Henry, Yenmin Young and Christine Marra
+by Shana Elizabeth Henry, Yenmin Young and Christine Marra

 -----